NiclasHaderer/image-blog/README.md

      // Keywords for the post (will be added at the top of the post)
      topKeywords: string[] = []
      ```
   2. The content of the blog post.
-This content can be written in markdown format.
+This content can be written in Markdown format.
      ```mdx
      # My first blog post

      This is the content of my first blog post.
      ```
-     You have access to two components that can be used in your blog posts:
+     You have access to three components that can be used in your blog posts:
-      1. The gallery component
+      1. The gallery component displaying multiple images
          ```mdx
          <Gallery images={
            getImage([